 "What I am sharing with you right here is my treasure trove," Renaissance says as he clicks open an archival video of Dr. Khalid Muhammad on the Phil Donahue Show.
 We watch snippets fast forwarding to different parts, listening for glimpses of ideas, body gestures, the way in which questions are posed.
 He hands me a book of pop art and flips through pages until he lands on the ones he has mentally book marked.
 Sharing with me poster inspiration for the Privilege Project.
 He tracks an idea for another talk show he wants to show me, searches through histories of what he has seen to find the name of the host he is looking for - Geraldo.
 We speed-watch through an episode about 1990 NYC club kids.

-His work is chaotically unbound from medium.
-He explores at his own will, and according to what is available around him.
+His work is chaotically unbound by medium.
+He explores according to what is around him.
 As I turned past a wall to say hello I was greeted by maybe 12 doormats he had been painting on.
 "What do you think?", he asked.
-From Renaissance, that is a loaded question he actually expects an answer to.

 What about Social-Anti, how did you come up with that name?